What Makes a Great User Experience?

 As multi-billion dollar industries have come to rely on user interfaces to bridge the gap between human and device, the extent to which Nielsen’s heuristics still hold water is remarkable.

-It’s been more than 25 years since Jakob Nielsen published his near-legendary 10 Usability Heuristics for User Interface Design.
-The heuristics were designed to be broad rules of thumb, open to interpretation, rather than a set of guidelines; however, they’ve had a profound impact on the way interactive experiences have been designed since they were published in the 1990s.
+It’s been almost 30 years since Jakob Nielsen published his 10 Usability Heuristics for User Interface Design.
+Nielsen's heuristics were designed to be rules of thumb, open to interpretation, rather than a set of guidelines; however, they’ve had a profound impact on the way interactive experiences have been designed since they were published in the 1990s.

 As multi-billion dollar industries have come to rely on user interfaces to bridge the gap between human and device, the extent to which Nielsen’s heuristics still hold water is remarkable.
 They were conceived prior to mass adoption of the Internet, and long before the acronyms UI or UX started appearing on the resumés of digital designers.